Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments

 \item The excreted acetate acidifies the medium which leads to an overall slowing down of the total population growth rate \cite{Gudelj}.

-\item Even if a strain emerges with the ability to metabolize acetate, owing to the presence of glucose (preferred resource), the consumption of acetate is typically repressed \cite{Liao}. \end{itemize}
+\item Even if a strain emerges with the ability to metabolize acetate, its consumption is typically repressed in the presence of glucose, which is the preferred resource \cite{Liao}. \end{itemize}

-Considering these ingredients one can write the following set of (deterministic) differential equations for the total number of cells, $N(t)$, and the concentrations of glucose, $G(t)$, and acetate, $A(t)$, respectively, that represent the ecological (not evolutionary) part of the dynamics:
+Considering these ingredients one can write the following set of (deterministic) differential equations for the total number of cells, $N(t)$, and the concentrations of glucose, $G(t)$, and acetate, $A(t)$, respectively, that represent the ecological (not evolutionary) part of the dynamics: \begin{widetext}

-Observe that all the growth kinetics are described via Monod's functions \cite{Monod}. $V_{g,a}$ and $K_{g,a}$ are the maximum growth rate per capita and half-saturation constants on glucose and acetate respectively; $C_g$ is the constant controlling the inhibition of acetate consumption due to the repression induced by the presence of glucose; $C_a$ is the inhibition of the overall growth rate stemming from the acetate-induced acidification of the medium; $\beta$ determines the fraction of consumed glucose that is excreted in the form of acetate; $\gamma$ is the conversion constant for how much of the consumed resources become biomass; $D$ is the dilution rate of the chemostat; and $G_0$ is the glucose concentration in the environment that supplies the chemostat.
-In what follows, the corresponding numerical values of all these parameters are taken from experimental measurements \cite{Helling, Rosenzweig, Treves} and are specified in Table \ref{table:ExValues}.
+\end{widetext} Observe first that all growth kinetics are described using Monod's functions \cite{Monod}.
+For example, $V_{g}\frac{G}{K_{g}+G}$ (resp. $V_{a}\frac{A}{K_{a}+A}$) represents the consumption of glucose (resp. acetate) at a maximum growth rate per capita \(V_{g}\) (resp. \(V_{a}\)) and half-saturation constant \(K_{g}\) (resp. \(K_{a}\)).
+The factor involving \(C_g\) controls the repression of acetate consumption due to the presence of glucose, while the one with \(C_a\) represents the inhibition of overall growth caused by acetate-induced acidification of the medium. \(\gamma\) is the conversion constant for biomass production from resources, \(\beta\) determines the fraction of consumed glucose excreted as acetate, \(D\) is the chemostat's dilution rate, and \(G_0\) is the rate at which glucose is supplied to the chemostat.
+The corresponding numerical values of all these parameters are taken from experimental measurements \cite{Helling, Rosenzweig, Treves} and are specified in SM Table I.

+Thus, in a nutshell, the population \(N\) increases due to the consumption of glucose and/or acetate.
+However, consumption of acetate is inhibited due to catabolite repression and overall growth is limited due to the acidification of the medium caused by acetate.